Turn Around Time

 Insulin Resistance is calculated from both the fasting insulin and fasting glucose results to create the HOMA score (homoeostasis model assessment of insulin resistance).

 Insulin resistance is a key component of the Metabolic Syndrome along with abdominal obesity, elevated LDL cholesterol and triglyceride levels, low HDL cholesterol and high blood pressure.
-This resistance is seen in relation to both endogenous insulin production as well as resistance to the effects of exogenous insulin administered by injection.

 A strong family history of diabetes is a major risk factor for high levels of insulin resistance, along with high GI carbohydrates intake including excessive alcohol consumption; lack of regular exercise; stress and nutritional deficiencies such as chromium, vanadium and magnesium.

-- Cardiovascular disease
+- Cardiovascular Health

 Notice To Patients

 NutriPATH practices in the usual practitioner-referral system for pathology laboratories.
 Patients are highly recommended to seek the supervision and guidance of a qualified healthcare practitioner for the interpretation of any lab results and associated information.
 NutriPATH can offer assistance in locating a suitable practitioner.